-To complete the proof of our proposition, we need to prove Claims \ref{max-choice} and \ref{upper-bound-c}, which are a core of our proof.
-We begin with the proof of Claim \ref{upper-bound-c} by making a direct estimation of the target value $|S_n|$.
+In what follows, we shall claim that (1) $|S_n|$ is at most $c^n$ for a certain constant $c$ with $1<c<2$ and (2) for every set $A\in\AAA$, $|S_{n}|$ upper-bounds $|A\cap\Sigma^n|$.
+These form the core of our proof.
+We begin with the first claim by making a direct estimation of the target value $|S_n|$.